Charlotte Baumann

 • Upcoming Talks

-I am currently at the University of Sussex, with a generous Experienced Researcher Grant from the Humboldt Foundation.
-My research project analyses the topic 'universal norms for particular bodies', theorizing implications of inequality and post-colonial conditions.
-My areas of expertise include (the history of) social philosophy, political philosophy, epistemology, and philosophy of science.
+As of July 2024, I am an assistant professor (Akademische Rätin) at the chair of theoretical philosophy at FernUniversität Hagen.
+Before that, I was at the University of Sussex, with an Experienced Researcher Grant from the Humboldt Foundation.
+I am currently working on 'epistemic and moral friction', Hegel's social philosophy, and Latin American critical theory.
+My areas of expertise include (the history of) social philosophy and political philosophy, epistemology and philosophy of science.
 I have published primarily on Kant, Hegel, Marx, neo-Kantians, and Adorno.
-I am also interested in Du Bois, Critical Race Theorists, Post-Colonialism, Liberation Theology, and Feminism.
+I am also interested in Du Bois, Critical Race Theorists, Post-Colonialism, and Feminism.

 I took a first degree in Dresden, Germany, before moving to Brighton, UK, to pursue an MA and a PhD at the University of Sussex.
 After being awarded a doctorate in philosophy in 2012, I spent two years as a postdoctoral researcher at University College London with Sebastian Gardner as my mentor and funding from the DAAD.
 Subsequently, I researched at TU Berlin with funding from the Thyssen Foundation and Günter Abel as my mentor.
 I frequently write peer reviews for leading journals, and I love teaching, online and in person.
 My languages are German, Spanish, English, French, and Portuguese.